 If you want additional items, they have an online store, and

-you add $1.75 per pound shipping for those you combine with
+you add a fee per pound shipping for those you combine with

 your regular order.